qualisign/optipulse.github.io/whitepaper.md

 (being a free marketplace for decentralizing resources on the Blockchain)

-With Mesh Market, you can:
--   get cheaper, better internet service
--   start a do-it-yourself ISP
--   start a profitable energy business from your own home
--   reduce your electricity bills while supporting renewable energy
--   do countless other things we haven't thought of, and some we have (check out more use cases)

 # Introduction<a id="sec-1" name="sec-1"></a>

 Mesh Market is a free application aiming to: